Solomon Asch

-Solomon Eliot Asch (September 14, 1907 – February 20, 1996) was a Polish-American Gestalt psychologist and pioneer in social psychology.
-He created seminal pieces of work in impression formation, prestige suggestion, conformity, and many other topics.
-His work follows a common theme of Gestalt psychology that the whole is not only greater than the sum of its parts, but the nature of the whole fundamentally alters the parts.
-Asch stated: "Most social acts have to be understood in their setting, and lose meaning if isolated.
+Solomon Eliot Asch (September 14, 1907 – February 20, 1996) was a Polish-born American psychologist and pioneer in social psychology.
+Asch conducted seminal research on impression formation, prestige suggestion, and many other issues.
+He is most well known for his conformity experiments, in which he demonstrated the influence of group pressure on opinions.

+As a proponent of Gestalt psychology, Asch's work reflects a common theme of that school of thought: that the whole is not only different from the sum of its parts, but the nature of the whole fundamentally alters our understanding of the parts.
+As he wrote in his book Social Psychology: "Most social acts have to be understood in their setting, and lose meaning if isolated.
 No error in thinking about social facts is more serious than the failure to see their place and function".
-Asch is most well known for his conformity experiments, in which he demonstrated the influence of group pressure on opinions.

 A Review of General Psychology survey, published in 2002, ranked Asch as the 41st most cited psychologist of the 20th century.

-Early life
+Early life and education

 Asch was born in Warsaw, Poland, on September 14, 1907, to a Polish-Jewish family.
 He grew up in a small town of Łowicz in central Poland.

-In 1920, Asch emigrated aged 13 with his family to the United States.
-They lived on the Lower East Side of New York, a dense area of many Jewish, Italian and Irish immigrants.
+In 1920, at age 13, Asch emigrated with his family to the United States.
+They lived on the Lower East Side of Manhattan, a dense neighborhood populated with Jewish, Italian and Irish immigrants.
 His friends called him Shlaym.